-The Markets (as of market close June 29, 2018)
+The Markets (as of market close July 30, 2021)

 Chart reflects price changes, not total return.
 Because it does not include dividends or splits, it should not be used to benchmark performance of specific investments.

-Last Month’s Economic News
+Last Week’s Economic News

-Eye on the Month Ahead
+Eye on the Week Ahead

 Purchasing managers surveys on the manufacturing and services sectors for July are out this week.
 But most attention will be paid to the July employment figures, out this Friday.
 There were 850,000 new jobs added in June.
 Overall, there were 1.7 million new jobs added over the second quarter of 2021.